 This is why dynamic pricing is often the best way to go.
 Although you don’t know for sure how much the rooms will cost each time you book, you do know that you are always paying less than you would if you simply called up and reserved them without the agreement in place!
 In other words, you get a great price every time, meaning you aren’t constantly worrying about whether the deal you have is actually saving you money in the long run.

 Of course there is another way.
 It’s so convenient that you might even consider a ‘cheat mode’.
-It’s where you know you will get the best corporate rates pulled in from 35 sources for over 550,000 hotels worldwide to save you wasting time on comparison sites.
-It’s where you can plug in your existing deals from your regular hotels and save an average of 21% each time and where you pay no fees, where there are no costs and no commitments.
+It’s where you know you will get the best corporate rates pulled in from 35 sources for over 1.2 million hotels worldwide to save you wasting time on comparison sites.
+It’s where you can plug in your existing deals from your regular hotels and where you pay no sign-up fees, where there are no costs and no commitments.